Enhancing Smartphone Eye Tracking with Cursor-Based Interactive Implicit Calibration

 Chang Liu, Xiangyang Wang, Chun Yu, Yingtian Shi, Chongyang Wang, Ziqi Liu, Chen Liang, Yuanchun Shi

 Limited accuracy of eye tracking on smartphones restricts its use.
-Existing RGB-camera-based eye tracking systems rely on extensive datasets, which could be improved by continuous fine-tuning using calibration data implicitly collected from user interactions.
+Existing RGB-camera-based eye tracking rely on extensive datasets, which could be enhanced by continuous fine-tuning using calibration data implicitly collected from interaction.
 In this context, we propose COMETIC (Cursor Operation Mediated Eye-Tracking Implicit Calibration), which introduces a cursor-based interaction and utilizes the inherent correlation between cursor and eye movement.

 Publication: